Course Changes

 - CIM allows users to attach supporting documentation, such as course syllabi, departmental organization charts, etc. In order to save time when submitting proposals, you may wish to have supporting documentation ready as a separate file to facilitate data entry.

-- Please review course proposals before submitting them to workflow, as changes to academic level, course number, state minimum core inclusion/exclusion and delivery method cannot be modified once the proposal has been submitted.
+- Please review course proposals before submitting them to workflow, as changes to academic level, course number, state minimum core or general education inclusion/exclusion and delivery method cannot be modified once the proposal has been submitted.

-- Before proposing a change involving a new college or school, a new department OR a new alpha subject code, you must first contact the Office of the Registrar.
+- Before proposing a change involving a new college or school, a new department or a new subject code, you must first contact the Office of the Registrar.
 Otherwise, these options will not be available for selection in the appropriate drop-down menus on the course proposal form.

 - Please review the following instructions if you are new to using CIM or new to submitting and/or approving course proposals.
 You can also contact the Office of the Registrar’s curriculum management team if you have questions about using CIM.